AlloSphere-Research-Group/tinc/README.md

 If you use a binary installation, make sure you download a netCDF version that includes *hdf5 AND DAP* support.

 Or you can use the *./build_deps.sh script on *nix platforms.
+You will need ninja and curl installed for these scripts to work.

 ## Acknowledgements